adonislive/TAKP-Client-Underthehood/README.md

 # TAKP-Client-Underthehood
-Instructions to see TAKP Client Psuedo C code (resenmbles source code, but is decompiled version):
+Instructions to see TAKP Client Psuedo C code (resembles source code, but is decompiled version):

 Start by Downloading and/or cloning this repo.
 Now you are ready to begin.